gshs-ornl/wbstats/README.md

 ### Highlighted features of the `wbstats` R-package:

+-   Uses version 2 of the World Bank API that provides access to more indicators and metadata than the previous API version
 -   Access to all annual, quarterly, and monthly data available in the API
 -   Support for searching and downloading data in multiple languages
 -   Access to the World Bank Data Catalog Metadata, providing among other information; update schedules and supported languages